Find Trade Colleges

 There are 466 students at MTI - Springfield, Missouri in total, 438 are full-time undergraduates.
 The school has a student-to-faculty ratio of 14 to 1.

-71% of MTI - Springfield, Missouri students take out loans to afford college costs.
+Roughly 71% of students at MTI - Springfield, Missouri take out loans to pay for college.
 The average amount of student loans is $7,913 a year.
 MTI - Springfield, Missouri has a 2.9% student default rate.
 This is excellent when you compare it to the national rate of 10.8%.

 Students who graduate from MTI - Springfield, Missouri with a bachelor’s degree make an average of $27,446 during the early years of their career after graduation.